 “[J.J.
-Abrams] wanted something that was iconic,” said the designer of the Super 8 Monster, Neville Page, to That Film Thing, “[that] has never been seen before and absolutely fierce, provocative and scary and new.
+Abrams] wanted something that was iconic,” said creature designer Neville Page, “[that] has never been seen before and absolutely fierce, provocative and scary and new.
 Whenever you hear new — oh, that one again.
 How am I gonna do it?
 So it was intimidating, yeah.”
-‘Cooper’ was the nickname given to the otherworldly creature during the production of the film — a common technique to avoid news leaks.
+‘Cooper’ was the nickname given to the Super 8 monster during production — a common technique to avoid news leaks.

-Much like many other Movie Monsters that preceded it, Cooper had to be a believable creature grounded in reality, as opposed to being just a figment of imagination.
+Cooper had to be a believable creature grounded in reality.
 “The process of developing the monster,” said Guy Riedel, executive producer of Super 8, “it’s sort of the process you’d go through if you were gonna create a new species — because it has to work as a creature, it has to work as a living, breathing animal, kind of the physics of its limbs and the way it walks, the way it moves, and the way it breathes.”
 Designing Cooper was an uneasy task since the very beginning of the process.
 “Steven had a very specific visual that he wanted,” claimed Page, “and J.J. had one that he wanted, and I, of course, had one that I wanted, and so it took literally a year worth of time of almost constant design, trying to find the right design for J.J..”

-The design process of the Monster began with the ‘Rorschach’ technique — which involves the generation of abstract, symmetrical black spot images that could “kind of give cues to a potential form language and design.”
+The design process began with the ‘Rorschach’ technique — which involves the generation of abstract, symmetrical black spot images that could “kind of give cues to a potential form language and design.”
 Once Abrams selected the ‘Rorschach’ silhouette he preferred, the design was elaborated from there.

 Cooper’s ‘detachable’ sets of arms were conceived by Neville Page.
 He said: “I thought it would be interesting to have these limbs above, but I just didn’t like them always being there as antennae.
 I thought, ‘there’s got to be a cooler way to deal with that.’
 And it just occurred to me that, ‘wait a minute, there could be two independent shoulder joints’ — and quite frankly, that was rapidly the end result.”
 The monster’s upper limbs are able to separate into two distinct sets of arms.
 This unique design aspect allows Cooper to go from an almost humanoid configuration to an opposite, arthropod-like one.
-Industrial Light & Magic brought the alien creature to the screen via computer generated imagery; the Monster was directly sculpted in zBrush.
-The visual effects crew initially experimented a bipedal locomotion for the monster.
+Industrial Light & Magic brought the alien creature to the screen via computer-generated imagery; the monster was directly sculpted in zBrush.
+The visual effects crew initially experimented a bipedal locomotion.
 It was, however, deemed as “too artificial” and thus scrapped, in favor of the quadrupedal and triad configuration seen in the final film.

-Certain aspects of the design were fundamentally dictated by specific actions performed by the Monster throughout the film.
+Certain aspects of the design were dictated by specific actions performed by the monster throughout the story.
 Cooper had to be an intelligent creature with the ability to manipulate objects — and thus, prehensile, thumbed hands were required.
 At the same time, however, the script called for a monster that could dig an enormous underground cave as its lair.
-Neville Page solved this issue by giving the feet of the character the burrowing function.
-He remarked: “the hardest part to reconcile was the fact that it [Cooper] had to take apart microwaves and V8 engines and lift them and move them around and assemble them and still be able to dig holes.
+Neville Page solved this issue by moving the burrowing function to the feet.
+He remarked: “the hardest part to reconcile was the fact that it had to take apart microwaves and V8 engines and lift them and move them around and assemble them and still be able to dig holes.
 If you look at animals that are burrowing — digging animals — they’ve got long claws.
 Those claws are not gonna be able to do very delicate, dexterous work.
 I then transferred that idea down to its feet, thinking that they could be the actual digging device.”

-Cooper has pearlescent secondary eyelids, which are shown for most of the film — and intentionally conceived to be a red herring.
-The Monster’s actual eyes — styled after those of Caitriona Balfe, who plays Joe’s mother in Super 8 — were intended as a surprise for the audience.
-They were also a key aspect of one of the film’s main themes — the connection between Cooper and Joe.
+Cooper has pearlescent secondary eyelids, which cover the eyes for most of the film — an intentional red herring.
+The actual eyes — styled after those of Caitriona Balfe, who plays Joe’s mother — were intended as a surprise for the audience.
+They also further cemented the connection between Joe and Cooper on a thematic level.
 Neville Page commented on this peculiar design choice: “J.J. wanted you to see the creature throughout the film with these alien eyes, and then at one point it reveals that it has a vulnerability.
 So, my thought was that it has this Y-shaped slit.
 Those membranes pull back to reveal the vulnerable, shiny, glassy eyeballs.
 We ended up changing the eyes to match more [those of Joe’s] mother, so that there is this very subtle connection that the boy starts to read in the eyes of the creature.”

-Page’s design was criticized by certain viewers due to alleged similarities to the Monster from Cloverfield — another result of a collaboration between Page and Abrams.
+Page’s design received criticism pointing out alleged similarities to the Monster from Cloverfield — another result of a collaboration between Page and Abrams.
 The latter dismissed such claims, saying that “the only connection between the creature in Super 8 and the creature in Cloverfield is that they were both designed by the same guy, Neville Page.
 They actually look very different, but they both have two eyes, a nose, and a mouth.
 So, in that regard, it also looks a lot like Laurence Olivier!”

-Neville Page ultimately commented on the results achieved with Cooper: “what makes something iconic and classic is that it is timeless, and people look back at it 20 years from now with the same degree of interest.
+Neville Page commented in retrospect on the results achieved with Cooper: “what makes something iconic and classic is that it is timeless, and people look back at it 20 years from now with the same degree of interest.
 And dare I say, I think we achieved something pretty unique.”

 For more images of Cooper, visit the Monster Gallery.